Waleedmz10/Waleedmz10.github.io/_posts/2026-04-16-Root-on-Wheels-Hacking-a-Connected-Dashcam.md

 The industry spent the last decade — from the 2015 Jeep Cherokee remote hack onwards — learning that **anything wired into the CAN bus is part of the car's trust boundary**.
 A sub-$100 IoT device with an unauthenticated autorun from removable storage should not be sitting inside that boundary.
 And yet here we are.

 > **A dashcam that can be compromised with a file on an SD card, and that is wired into the car's internal network, is not a recording device.
 It is a foothold.**

 ---

+## What This Means

+For drivers: treat the SD card that came in the box as untrusted.
+Format it before first use.
+If the dashcam offers an OBD-II cable, consider whether you actually need it — the cigarette-lighter adapter trades some features for isolation from the CAN bus.

+For vendors: do not execute unsigned code from removable storage.
+Do not ship 2026 products on a Linux kernel that has been end-of-life since 2017.
+Publish a security contact.

+For the industry: a sub-$100 IoT device with no authentication should not be sitting inside the trust boundary of a moving vehicle.
+We spent the 2010s learning this lesson with infotainment systems.
+Dashcams are the next chapter.

+---